-A starting point is to look for the words complete or balanced on packaging as that's an indicator a good variety of nutrients, vitamins and protein that your dog needs are included in the food.
+Look for the words complete or balanced on packaging because that’s an indicator a good variety of nutrients, vitamins and protein that your dog needs are included in the food.

-Choosing the best food for your dog is made even more confusing as some brands advertise competing benefits of different diets and segment their products by dog size and breed.
+Choosing the best for your dog is made harder as some brands advertise competing benefits of different diets and segment their products by dog size and breed.

 What are the different types of diets for dogs?